+First, I need enemies to keep me from being completely settled and at ease.
 Greece and Spain are dealing with the consequences of a State that promised a life free of risk and no enemies.
 Full employment.
 Full pensions.
 Early retirement.
 All the difficulties and stresses of life alleviated.
 It reminds me of the kiwi bird in New Zealand.
-It has very small wings but they are useless.
+It has very small wings, but they are useless.
 They do not fly.
 Why not?
 Because they have no natural predators.
 They will never fly because there are no enemies in their lives.
-Like them, we want comfort, prosperity and security but God knows we need the steady threat of an enemy force to keep us obedient.
+Like them, we want comfort, prosperity, and security but God knows we need the imminent threat of an external enemy to keep us obedient.
 We need to stay just enough at risk to remain close to God.
-He does not criticize us for that.
+There is no criticism in that.
 He accepts it as a permanent condition.

+Psychologist S.S.
+Luther found that teenagers in affluent communities have significantly higher rates of depression, eating disorders, substance abuse, and addiction, anxiety disorders and other self-destructive behaviors than all other groups of teenagers.
 According to adolescent psychologist Madeline Levine, the root of these problems is that “affluent teens display a disturbing lack of an independent self and are therefore quite fragile in the face of relatively minor adversity.”
-They have been protected from their natural predators and from the normal hardships and have become “kiwi kids” with small wings but unable to fly.
+They have been protected from their natural predators and from the normal hardships only to become “Kiwi kids” with small wings unable to fly.

-God knows we want to provide for and protect them, but He also knows we are fully capable of corrupting them without any “war” in their lives.
+God knows we want to provide for and protect them, but He also knows we are fully capable of corrupting them without any war in their lives.

-Each and every generation should know what war is.
-He does not say that the role of one generation is to shelter the next from hardship.
-He knows where that leads.
+Every generation should know what war is.
+God does not say the role of one generation is to shelter the next from threats.
 The purpose of enemies is not punishment but a deepening relationship with God.
 The Apostle Peter tells us not to be surprised at the painful tests as if something unusual were happening to us – but we are.
 We long for the Promised Land we imagine.

 What happens when we try to resolve the tension and make peace with the enemies?
 The same as Israel.
 They were not violently overthrown or overwhelmed.
 They were just gradually and yet relentlessly absorbed into the ranks of the enemy.
 They could not live with the tension God put into their lives for their own good.